b3b00/dendronNotes/notes/Perso.projects.CSLY.stack.md

           <<2>> @2 :: choices : IDENTIFIER(T)  DONE : OK
             OK
         Non-Terminal<<1>> choices [1/4 : choices :  STRING] @2
-          end of token stream not reached, looking forward KO rule choices :  STRING does not match IDENTIFIER [False] @line 0, column 5 on channel 0 Non-Terminal<<1>> choices [2/4 : choices :  IDENTIFIER OR choices ] @2 end of token stream not reached, looking forward
+          end of token stream not reached, looking forward <<<<< here is the issue (new pos should be 3 ???)

+            KO rule choices :  STRING does not match IDENTIFIER [False] @line 0, column 5 on channel 0 Non-Terminal<<1>> choices [2/4 : choices :  IDENTIFIER OR choices ] @2
+          end of token stream not reached, looking forward

           <<3>> @2 :: choices : >IDENTIFIER(T) OR(T) choices(NT)
             Terminal IDENTIFIER @2
               OK IDENTIFIER [False] @line 0, column 5 on channel 0